 Depending on your experience you may also be interested in:

 VR786 Ceramics: surface printing on clay

-Please check the 2017–2018 guide for the full range of ceramics courses.
+Please check the website for the full range of ceramics courses.

 Matt Sherratt has studied Ceramics at Loughborough College of Art and design where he gained a First BA Hons Degree.
 Later on having worked at the City Lit as a technician he went on to study Ceramics at the Royal College of Art.
 Matt has taught at the City Lit for over twenty years and this experience has enabled him to fine tune and develop his teaching of ceramics.
 Matt finds great pleasure passing on making skills, techniques and creativity.
 He is a full-time maker and exhibits regularly in galleries and ceramic art fairs.
 He also produces large scale work for commercial commissions.
 Please take a look at www.mattsherratt.com for more info.